meilisearch/documentation/reference/features/search_parameters.md

 **Expected value**: an array of strings in the following format: `facetName:facetValue` **Default value**: `null`

-Filters search results with [facets](/reference/features/faceted_search.md).
+Uses [facets](/reference/features/faceted_search.md) to filter search results.

 Values must be given as an array of strings: `facetFilters=["facetName:facetValue"]`.
-Nested arrays are allowed: `facetFilters=["facetName:facetValue", ["facetNameA:facetValueA", "facetNameB:facetValueB"]]`.

 These strings must be `facetName:facetValue` pairs. `facetName` corresponds to a faceted attribute and `facetValue` to the value the query results will be filtered on.

+You can use nested arrays: `facetFilters=["facetName:facetValue", ["facetNameA:facetValueA", "facetNameB:facetValueB"]]`.

 Facet filters also support logical connectives by using [inner and outer array elements](/reference/features/faceted_search.md#using-facets).
 You can [learn more about faceted search in our dedicated guide](/reference/features/faceted_search.md).